annh3/annh3.github.io/about.md

 ---

 Hi!
 I'm Ann He.
 I am computer scientist, photographer, writer, runner, and philosophy lover.
 Born in the hot, humid city of Chengdu, Sichuan, and raised in the even more hot and humid city Houston, Texas, I now call Northern California my home.
-Feminism and egalitarianism (in certain, practical forms) are two broad world-views I align with.
-Furthermore, I'm convinced that one can always find [practical means to enact idealistic visions](https://annhe.substack.com/p/practical-idealism), and I hope to advance gender equality as well as science & technology in my life.
+I'm always thinking about how we can make our world better than we inherited it.
+I'm convinced that one can always find [practical means to enact idealistic visions](https://annhe.substack.com/p/practical-idealism), and I hope to advance gender equality as well as science & technology in my life.

 ## Writing